mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ```

+- Save `exercise-01.html`

-Select Play to reload the page in the browser window.
-You should now have a distinct heading.
-If not, check your code and reload the page.
+- Refresh the page in your browser window.

+- You should now have a distinct heading.

 <img src="media/01-heading.png" alt="Illustration of the heading" width="">

+- If not, check and amend your code, save and reload the page in the browser.

 <!-- end div -->

+## Edit, save and refresh

+> You will get very familiar with the process of creating, edit files, and then viewing the results in the browser.

+### Common student errors

+1. Editing a html file, forgetting to save.
+1. Editing a html file, saving but not refreshing in the browser.
+1. Editing one version of the file, but viewing another copy in the browser - wondering why the changes haven't appeared!

 <!-- div class="exercise" -->

 ## Exercise 1 continued

-- Adding paragraphs and a Level Two heading
+Adding paragraphs and a Level Two heading

 ### Task 1

+- Continue with `exercise-01.html`

 - In the editor, surround the next two paragraphs with the opening and closing `<p>` tag.